jafingerhut/cljol/doc/README-dev.md

 the `clojure.lang.DynamicClassLoader` and `clojure.lang.Keyword`
 classes, and one use of a `WeakReference` in `clojure.lang.Keyword`.

+For `cljol`, it seems like it would be handy if JOL had an option to the `GraphLayout/parseInstance` method (or another method that behaved slightly differently), that did not follow any references out of an object `x` such that `(instance? java.lang.ref.Reference x)` was true.
+I believe that all Java non-strong references are contained only within such objects.

 Some articles that attempt to describe the differences between them.

 * [Weak, Soft, and Phantom references: Impact on GC](https://plumbr.io/blog/garbage-collection/weak-soft-and-phantom-references-impact-on-gc)